• Instruction

 What are the standard shafts that are available with the TaylorMade Qi35?

-Similar to previous years, the standard shafts available with the Qi35 are the Mitsubishi Diamana t60 and the Fujikira Ventus (non velocore).
+Similar to previous years, the standard shafts are the Mitsubishi Diamana t60 and the Fujikira Ventus (non velocore).
 However, if you’re being fitted for a new club, there should be a wide variety of custom shaft options available.

 Does a low Center of Gravity matter to me?